rayeeta/Guide-to-Install-Minikube-on-UBUNTU-WSL-/Install Minikube.md

 * Download the .exe file for Windows.
 * Add the minikube.exe file to your system PATH to use it from the command line.

-#### Verify Minikube Installation: After installation, open Command Prompt or PowerShell and verify Minikube is installed by checking its version:
+## Verify Minikube Installation: After installation, open Command Prompt or PowerShell and verify Minikube is installed by checking its version:

+#### minikube version

+## Start the Minikube Cluster
+#### To start the Minikube cluster, run the following command:

+#### minikube start